Mergers, Acquisitions & Spinoffs

 Start before the market fills in the blanks

-If the company is merging, acquiring, separating, or preparing for a new market reality, the brand should help make the change easier to trust.
+If the company is merging, acquiring, separating, consolidating, or preparing a brand for its next owner, Motif can help make the transition easier to understand and easier to trust.